Biography of Cardinal Wolsey

 Timeline of Cardinal Wolsey:

 1497: He is elected a Fellow of Magdalen College, Oxford.

-1498: Wolsey was ordained as a priest at Marlborough by the Bishop of Salisbury.
-He became one of the domestic Chaplains to the Archbishop of Canterbury were his administrative skills were soon noticed.
-On the Archbishop’s death he served Sir Richard Nanfan who introduced him to King Henry the Seventh.
+1498: Wolsey is ordained as a priest at Marlborough by the Bishop of Salisbury.
+He becomes one of the domestic chaplains to the Archbishop of Canterbury where his administrative skills were soon noticed.
+On the Archbishop’s death he serves Sir Richard Nanfan who introduces him to King Henry the Seventh.

-1507: He becomes Chaplain to King Henry the Seventh and was favoured by Bishop Fox the Lord Privy Seal.
+1507: He becomes Chaplain to King Henry the Seventh and is favoured by Bishop Fox the Lord Privy Seal.

-1508: Goes on a diplomatic mission to Scotland.
+1508: He goes on a diplomatic mission to Scotland.

 1509: He is created Almoner to the new King Henry the Eighth in November.

 1511: Wolsey signs documents under the seal of a Royal Councillor.

-1514: Wolsey is created Bishop of Lincoln by a Papal Bull in February.
-Created Archbishop of York in September.
-He started the building of Hampton Court Palace during December.
+1514: Wolsey is created Bishop of Lincoln by a Papal Bull in February and created Archbishop of York in September.
+He starts the building of Hampton Court Palace during December.

-1515: Created Archbishop of York.
-On 15th November he is made a Cardinal and the ceremony in Westminster Abbey is held on the 18th November.
-Created Lord Chancellor.
-By now he is almost single handedly in control of English foreign policy.
+1515: On 15th November he is made a Cardinal and the ceremony in Westminster Abbey is held on the 18th November.
+He is created Lord Chancellor and by now he is almost single handedly in control of English foreign policy.

 1518: He becomes Papal Legate in May.

 1521: Wolsey presides over the burning of Lutheran books in the courtyard of St. Paul’s Cathedral.
-(August) He attends the Calais Conference in August and then the Bruges Conference.
-Created Abbott of St. Albans on 17th December.
+In August he attends the Calais Conference and then the Bruges Conference.
+He is created Abbott of St. Albans on 17th December.

 1523: He goes to Parliament to ask for £800,000 on 29th April.
 He is given the Bishopric of Durham on 30th April.

-1525: Gives the King permanent accommodation at Hampton Court Palace.
+1525: Wolsey gives the King permanent accommodation at Hampton Court Palace.

-1526: Presides over the burning of Lutheran books at St Paul’s Cathedral and protests against the Lutheran doctrines of Robert Barnes and some of the Hanseatic merchants.
+1526: He presides over the burning of more Lutheran books at St Paul’s Cathedral and protests against the Lutheran doctrines of Robert Barnes and some of the Hanseatic merchants.

-1527: King begins talk of a divorce from his Queen Catherine of Aragon during April.
+1527: The King begins talk of a divorce from his Queen Catherine of Aragon during April.
 The first legatine trial about Henry’s marital status is held in May.
 King Henry is informally separated from Catherine on 22nd June.
-Went on a diplomatic mission to Amiens in France during July.
+Wolsey goes on a diplomatic mission to Amiens in France during July.